Daniel Philippus, EI

 Hydraulic Modeling Tools

 To support more efficient research on river hydraulics and restorations, I have developed several HEC-RAS automation tools.
 They are available as Python packages on the Python Package Index.
-In general, these are not under active development, but I will address Issues opened on their GitHub repositories (linked from the PyPI pages) as I have time.
+In general, these are not under active development, but I will address Issues opened on their GitHub repositories (linked from the PyPI pages) as I have the time.